-These assets are subsequently measured at fair value.
-Net gains and effective interest method.
+These assets are subsequently measured at amortised cost using the effective interest Financial assets at amortised cost method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Financial assets at These assets are subsequently measured at fair value.
+Dividends are FVOCI recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.